Timcoink/windows-install-script/README.md

      ```powershell
      .\reset_and_setup.ps1
      ```
-   - Follow the prompts to reset Windows (optional), install applications, and create a local admin account.
+   - Follow the prompts to reset Windows (optional), install applications, create a local admin account, and (if present) copy user files.

 ## Important Notes